constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/Part03_Aggregate_Theory.md

 This is part of the reason why formal deductive logic is an explicit global recommendation of this study guide; I just couldn't quite find a connection I was satisfied with from the primary aggregates to deductive logic.[^deductive-logic-and-the-aggregate-theory] Another reason is that deductive logic (both formal and informal) is just too important to not explicitly recommend somewhere.

 Pascal's Triangle leads quickly to the binomial coefficients, and these are directly relevant to first introductions to probability, statistics, and formal inductive logic.
-Although the Stern-Brocot tree and the symmetry group of the square are less directly relevant to a first introduction to probability and statistics, they are indisputably a very useful pedagogical device to introduce a little bit of linear algebra, which naturally feeds back into relatively accessible examples earlier in probability and statistics.
+Although the Stern-Brocot tree and the symmetry group of the square seem less directly relevant, they are indisputably a very useful pedagogical device to introduce a little bit of linear algebra, which naturally feeds back into relatively accessible examples earlier in probability and statistics.

 For example, Markovian processes can be modelled and simulated using matrix arithmetic.
 See Project Euler Problem #84,  which asks participants to write a program to calculate the most frequently visited squares in the board game of Monopoly.
 This problem statement omits irrelevant rules, and simplifies the modelling of Chance, Community Chest, and Jail in ways unlikely to matter to the question being asked, in order to keep the resulting model small and simple.